 WORK RELATED INJURIES

-The failure to file an accident report and/or claim within a reasonable time may result in denial of the claim.
-All accidents should be reported immediately to the Office of Human Resources.
+The failure to contact Corvel within a reasonable time will result in denial of claim.